 Some are built for specific types of riding, like models designed for modest off-road use or those meant for long-distance highway cruising.
 Others are meant for a combination of purposes.

 Starters may find scooters, which are available up to 850cc’s now, more novice-friendly than motorcycles, thanks to their agile balance and automatic transmissions.

-If you’ve decided to buy a two-wheeler of your own, the next step is Here a list of questions to ask yourself to narrow things down.
+If you’ve decided to buy a two-wheeler of your own, here’s a list of questions and tips to help you narrow things down.

 - Will you be riding on highways, secondary roads, around town, or some combination of these?

-- Does the bike need to have enough power and seating for a passenger?
+- Does the bike need to have enough power (mountainous areas)